 Concept Testing Services

-Decision Analyst is a global marketing research and analytical consulting firm with more than three decades of experience in new product concept testing and new product consulting.
+Decision Analyst is a global marketing research and analytical consulting firm with more than four decades of experience in new product concept testing and new product consulting.
 Decision Analyst is the leader in online concept testing.
 If you would like more information on Concept Testing, please contact Jerry W. Thomas, President/CEO, by emailing him at email@example.com, or by calling 1-800-ANALYSIS (262-5974) or 1-817-640-6166.